AstraaDev/EPITA-MyDBS/README.md

     - `break`: followed by an argument.
 This command puts a breakpoint to the given address.
 The argument must be an address (in hexadecimal or decimal) or a symbol from the binary (beware of the type, it should be a shame to put a breakpoint on a global variable).
     - `blist`: print the breakpoints list.
     - `bdel`: delete the breakpoint whose number is displayed in the list.
+    - `bt`: displays Callstack but only the address, not the name of the function.

 **Example**:
 ```bash